benhoskings/babushka/README.markdown

       } ✓ git
       Currently on stable.
     } ✓ on git branch

+The complentary DSL word `requires_when_unmet` can be used to specify dependencies required only when a given dep is found to be unmet, and that can be skipped when the dep is already met.
+(Build tools are a good example of such a requirement.)

 There are other things to learn about, like dep templates, dep sources, and the few remaining words in babushka's DSL, but the above is the nut of it.
 If you string a few dozen deps like this one together, you can provision a server from scratch, or do anything else you like.